letterpad/letterpad/README.md

 Letterpad Admin is the dashboard for publishing blogs.

-## Running Letterpad on Production Mode
+## Running Letterpad Admin on Production Mode

 There are few things that you should know before running letterpad in a production environment.